-- (a) Date of transaction;

-- (b) Number of pawn ticket;

 - (c) Amount of money loaned or principal;

 - (d) Rate of interest to be paid, in percent;

 - (e) Service charge collected;

 - (f) Description of pawn;

 - (g) Appraised value of pawn;

 - (h) Name of pawner;

 - (i) Address of pawner;

 - (j) Description of the pawner, including:

 - (i) Nationality;

 - (ii) Sex; and

 - (iii) General appearance; and

-(k) Signature or thumbmark of the pawner and the name of the pawner written by and signature of the witness to the thumbmarking.
+- (k) Signature or thumbmark of the pawner and the name of the pawner written by and signature of the witness to the thumbmarking.

-(2) Loans Paid Register - A "Loans Paid Register" shall be maintained in which shall be entered in ink, the principal and interest payments of loans.
+- (2) Loans Paid Register A "Loans Paid Register" shall be maintained in which shall be entered in ink, the principal and interest

+payments of loans.
 It shall contain the following minimum data:

 - (a) Date of payment;

 - (b) Number of pawn ticket;

 - (c) Name of pawner;

-- (d) Principal amount; and
+- (d) Principal amount;

-- (e) Amount of interest paid.
+- (e) Amount of interest paid; and

+- (f) Signature or thumbmark of the pawner and the name of the pawner written by and signature of the witness to the thumbmarking.